-- A recipient needing travel re-training to the work site due to changes in transportation; - A recipient needing assistance in setting up an alarm clock system at home in order to be at work on time; The recipient wishing to discuss a problem that involves personal issues that could affect his/her ability to retain the job at a place other than the work site; - The recipient needing assistance with completing documentation required by the employer or by an agency providing benefits that are affected by work income, such as SSI. - Communications with the recipient by telephone, e-mail or fax that is necessary for the recipient to maintain gainful employment. - Meetings with the community employer without the recipient present are limited to five days per service year; which are counted as part of the total maximum number of standard units available.
-Examples of when such a meeting might occur include, but are not limited to: - Explanation and/or demonstration of significant change in job duties which the employer feels may require re-training for the recipient to remain successfully employed; or - Discussion of a behavioral issue that may adversely impact the recipient's ability to remain successfully employed.
+- Communications with the beneficiary by telephone, e-mail or fax that is necessary for the beneficiary to maintain gainful employment. - Meetings with the community employer without the beneficiary present are limited to five days per service year; which are counted as part of the total maximum number of standard units available.
+Examples of when such a meeting might occur include, but are not limited to: - Explanation and/or demonstration of significant change in job duties which the employer feels may require re-training for the beneficiary to remain successfully employed; or - Discussion of a behavioral issue that may adversely impact the beneficiary's ability to remain successfully employed.

-If the recipient is not present at a meeting with the community employer, the provider will be expected to have the following documentation available upon request of the support coordinator, Office of Citizens with Developmental Disabilities (OCDD)/Waiver Supports and Services (WSS) or Health Standards (HSS) staff:
+If the beneficiary is not present at a meeting with the community employer, the provider will be expected to have the following documentation available upon request of the support coordinator, Office of Citizens with Developmental Disabilities (OCDD)/Waiver Supports and Services (WSS) or Health Standards (HSS) staff:

-- Date, time, names of persons in attendance at meeting; - Location and method of meeting (i.e. face-to-face with employer, by phone, or internet/videoconference); - Reason for meeting without recipient and results of meeting; - Written documentation through applicable confidentiality release forms in the recipient's native language that the recipient approved contacts and/or meetings to occur in his/her absence; and - Transportation to or from a community business site by provider staff in a staff or provider-owned vehicle.
+- Date, time, names of persons in attendance at meeting; - Location and method of meeting (i.e. face-to-face with employer, by phone, or internet/videoconference); - Reason for meeting without beneficiary and results of meeting; - Written documentation through applicable confidentiality release forms in the beneficiary's native language that the beneficiary approved contacts and/or meetings to occur in his/her absence; and - Transportation to or from a community business site by provider staff in a staff or provider-owned vehicle.
 However, the provider must produce documentation upon request of the support coordinator or OCDD, WSS or HSS staff that all other possible sources of transportation, including those incurring a charge or without charge, have been exhausted.

-NOTE: Under no circumstances can a provider charge a recipient, his/her responsible representative(s), family members or other support team members a separate transportation fee.
+NOTE: Under no circumstances can a provider charge a beneficiary, his/her responsible representative(s), family members or other support team members a separate transportation fee.